Institute on the Intersection of Dyslexia and the Reading Workshop

 Institute will be offered virtually through Zoom.

-Featuring: Colleen Cruz, Natalie Louis, Marie Mounteer, and Kara Arnold
+Featuring: Colleen Cruz, Natalie Louis, and Kara Arnold

 Payment: Purchase orders for this institute can be made out to: Teachers College Reading and Writing Project, 525 W 120th Street, Box 77, New York, NY 10027

 Participants who support older students have a unique challenge.
 When our students hit grades three and above, deciding on the best supports and pathways can be difficult.
-We’ll help you answer questions like: Does intensive phonics support look different for a 9-year-old than a 6-year-old?
+We’ll help you answer questions like: What happens when a student is not identified until later in elementary school?
+Does intensive phonics support look different for a 9-year-old than a 6-year-old?
 What is the role of decodable texts in the upper grades?
 If a student was identified at an early age and received services, what, besides phonics, needs to be done to support students with dyslexia?
 In what ways might comprehension, fluency and writing be supported?
 We’ll share the most important assessments teachers can provide to students that can help you devise a trajectory forward.
-You’ll learn that many children in third grade or above who have difficulty reading have gaps in phonological awareness and hear how you can teach this skill to students in upper-grades.
+You’ll learn that many children in third grade or above who have difficulty reading have gaps in phonological awareness and hear how you can teach this skill to students in upper grades.
 We’ll help you envision ways to balance teaching decoding with teaching comprehension.
 For example, we’ll share how students might spend a portion of reading workshop studying phonics principles and reading books and another portion listening to audiobooks in a way that allows students to continue to strengthen their age-appropriate comprehension skills as their decoding skills catch up.
 Most importantly, we’ll help you to protect student dignity while supporting their budding reading identities.

 This institute is meant to merge theory and research with in-classroom practice so that you can ensure all of your students grow as readers.